Accelerated electron thermometer: observation of 1D Planck radiation: Discussion

-With an ever expanding array of experimental systems which are capable of exploring thermalized particle production, we have found an interesting example in the form of radiative beta decay of the free neutron \cite{RDKII:2016lpd}.
-The rather peculiar presence of the DCE in these particle decays also raises the question of other systems which may provide arenas to explore the tenets of quantum field theory in curved spacetime.
-As an example, there has been a growing notion of entropic gravity \cite{verlinde2011origin}, modified Newtonian dynamics \cite{1983apjmilgrom}, and quantized inertia \cite{mcculloch2007modelling} as a candidate of dark matter arising from an Unruh-type effect on cosmological scales.
-These, and other interesting systems, including analogues \cite{jacquet2020next}, may find the presence of quantum vacuum fluctuations as an underlying mechanism for unexplained or non-intuitive physics.
+With an ever-expanding array of experimental systems which are capable of exploring thermalized particle production, we have found an interesting example in the form of radiative beta decay of the free neutron \cite{RDKII:2016lpd}.
+The rather peculiar presence of the DCE/thermal Larmor in these particle decays also raises the question of other systems which may provide arenas to explore the tenets of quantum field theory in curved spacetime.
+As an example, there has been a growing notion of entropic gravity \cite{verlinde2011origin}, modified Newtonian dynamics \cite{milgrom1983modification}, and quantized inertia \cite{mcculloch2007modelling} as a candidate for dark matter arising from an Unruh-type effect on cosmological scales.
+These, and other interesting systems \cite{DiPiazza:2022wzo, Gregori:2023tun}, including analogs \cite{jacquet2020next}, may find the presence of quantum vacuum fluctuations as an underlying mechanism for unexplained or non-intuitive physics.

-\section{conclusions}
+\section{Conclusions}

-In this letter, we examined the photon spectrum emitted during the radiative beta decay of the free neutron measured by the RDK II collaboration.
-Using the moving mirror formalism, we found excellent agreement with the DCE thermalized at the local FDU temperature sourced by the acceleration.
-A comparison of the data and theory bears confirmation of thermalization, especially in the infrared, backed by a chi-squared statistic to support the observation.
-We found and confirm the rapid acceleration of the electron, produced by neutron decay, provides a novel system for investigation into the character and relationship between acceleration and temperature. \\
+We have examined the photon spectrum emitted during the radiative beta decay of the free neutron measured by the RDK II collaboration.
+Using the electron-mirror duality, we found an excellent agreement between a thermal one-dimensional Planck spectrum and the photon spectrum.
+The moving mirror model motivated and predicted the 1D Planck spectrum and radiation temperature of the accelerated point charge.
+A comparison of the data and theory bears confirmation of thermalization, which is robust enough not to need any fitting parameters.

+In conclusion, this research demonstrates that the rapid acceleration of an electron during neutron decay presents a novel system for investigating the intricate interplay between acceleration and temperature, confirming the existence of thermal radiation emitted by an accelerated electron. \\